kelveden/seyren-cli/README.md

 npm link
 ```

+This will create a symlink from the source seyren executable to the global node_modules folder.

 The build tool is gulp.
-So, make sure that `./node_modules/.bin' is on your path and then run `gulp`.
+So, make sure that `./node_modules/.bin` is on your path and then run `gulp`.
 (You could install gulp globally of course but then you're not guaranteed to be using the version of gulp that's used in the travis CI build.)